esi-neuroscience/acme/doc/source/userguide.rst

 In a subsequent computation ``f`` needs to be evaluated for 1000 samples of ``z``.
-In the previous call, ``stop_client`` was ``False``, thus the next invocation of :class:`~acme.ParallelMap` re-uses the existing SLURM worker client:
+In the previous call, ``stop_client`` was ``False``, thus the next invocation of :class:`~acme.ParallelMap` re-uses the allocated :class:`distributed.Client` object containing 50 SLURM workers:

 .. code-block:: python